TakuyaShintate/tsts/README.md

 tsts is an open-source easy-to-use toolset for time series forecasting.

-## State-of-the-Art
+## State of the Art

 `tsts` provides many state-of-the-art models.
-See [docs](https://takuyashintate.github.io/tsts/docs/modules/models.html) for the full list.
+See [docs](https://takuyashintate.github.io/tsts/docs/modules/models.html) for the full list of available models.

 ## Installation